Explore: Module Leadership

 A joined-up PGT programme requires cohesion between, and layering of, modules to avoid content duplication and to ensure all programme LOs are met.
 Underpinning this, is effective planning, running, and management of each module – encompassing learning, teaching, assessment, and feedback strategies, from the perspective of both student and staff experiences.
 A module lead is in a suitable position to coordinate and be responsible for these, as well as for quality assurance and enhancement.

-To support FoM PGT colleagues in establishing and developing their module lead roles, we are piloting a short course for current module leads on FoM PGT programmes, or those who aspire to module leadership.
+To support FoM PGT colleagues in establishing and developing their module lead roles, we have designed a short course for current module leads on FoM PGT programmes, or those (with substantial teaching experience) who aspire to module leadership.
 A tool kit will be subsequently designed to provide further support and reference.

 FoM PGT Module Leadership short course

 The course will comprise a series of 4 workshops centred around collaborative and holistic module design and delivery, within the context of coordinating and providing a positive learning and teaching experience for students and staff.
-Workshops will provide a space for you to discuss and develop your module alongside colleagues, and you will draft a bespoke module handbook to use in recruiting and supporting session leads.
+Workshops will provide a space for you to discuss and develop your module alongside colleagues, and link to suggestions for a bespoke module handbook to use in recruiting and supporting session leads.

 Dates and details are as follows, and attendance at all four workshops is required: